 You can receive up to $10,000 in additional scholarship money with PSLA

 3. Medicaid with an ABA Authorization

+If you don’t have funding for tuition, or if your child will need additional supports, 1:1 ABA therapy may be the answer!
+Our sister company provides this service and we can work with them to make sure our students get any additional supports they need (such as 1:1 ABA therapy).
 Probably the slowest to get enrolled (if you haven’t already), but it can be very helpful if you are able to get approved and the school of choice offers extra-curricular services.
-Many families can get approved for up to 40 hours per week of ABA therapy.
-Most school weeks are only 30 hours, so imagine what you could do with 40 hours (this can also include speech and occupational therapy.)
+Depending on your child’s needs, you may get approved for up to 40 hours per week of ABA therapy.
+Most school weeks are only 30 hours, so imagine what kind of progress you’ll see with up to 40 hours of intensive therapy (this can also include speech and occupational therapy.)

 Here is a helpful link to a PDF PowerPoint explaining the process for getting started with Medicaid.